Everyone has their fears.

 Horror movies typically don’t bother me.
 I like a good spooky story, but I am not a fan of anything gory.
 I prefer something psychological that leaves room to the imagination, no blood and guts needed.

 When I was a teenager, and everyone was freaking out over The Blair Witch project- I was amused.
 I thought it was a great movie- I could see how some people may be disturbed- but it didn’t stop me from camping in the woods.
 I loved teasing people about it.

 The Ring?
 As creepy as it was- I found it cheesy and predictable.
 Ooooh a vengeful ghost is going to come through the television and drown me?
 Yeah… okay.

 Paranormal Activity?
 I was yawning most of the movie.
 I will say that the last five minutes or so had me gripping my husband’s arm as we both started yelling ‘What the actual fuuuuu…..ck…?” but that is because it took on a demonic twist.
 When your father is a pastor..
 Demons are a no go zone.
-While I love a good ghost or witch story, I usually try to avoid movies with demonic context.
+While I love a good ghost or witch story, I usually try to avoid movies with demonic content.